Duraisingh-J/xlance/README.md

 # Xlance - Freelancing Platform for India

-A modern, production-ready freelancing platform built with React, Vite, Tailwind CSS, and Supabase.
-Designed to connect freelancers and clients in India with a focus on trust, quality, and secure payments.
+A modern, production-ready freelancing platform built with React, Vite, and Tailwind CSS.
+Database and storage responsibilities have been moved to a cloud-managed service (Firebase or similar).

 ## Features

 - **Modern UI/UX**: Glassmorphism design with smooth animations powered by Framer Motion
-- **Authentication**: Email/password signup and signin with Supabase Auth
+- **Authentication**: Email/password signup and signin (cloud-managed auth; Firebase planned)
 - **Dual Dashboards**: Separate dashboards for freelancers and clients
 - **Job Management**: Post jobs, browse opportunities, and submit proposals
 - **Secure Payments**: UPI-focused payment integration ready